 operate machinery or do anything else that may be dangerous if your vision is affected.

 Wearing contact lenses during treatment with ROACCUTANE may cause discomfort.

 ROACCUTANE may cause dry eyes.
 An eye lubricant or artificial tears, available from your pharmacist, should relieve this

 problem.
 Otherwise, you may temporarily need to wear your lenses for shorter periods or wear glasses instead.

-Avoid excessive sun exposure and solariums and apply a sunscreen while taking ROACCUTANE.
+Avoid excessive sun exposure and solariums and apply sunscreen whilst taking ROACCUTANE.

 Your skin may be more prone to sunburn while on ROACCUTANE.

-Avoid waxing and dermabrasion while taking ROACCUTANE and for 5 to 6 months after stopping ROACCUTANE treatment.
+Avoid waxing and dermabrasion whilst taking ROACCUTANE and for 5 to 6 months after stopping ROACCUTANE treatment.

 Your skin may be more sensitive while on ROACCUTANE.
 Waxing may cause dermatitis and dermabrasion may cause scarring during